15 Sexiest Horror Movies of All Time

 6. Videodrome (1983)

-David Croneneberg’s sci-fi horror pushes the envelope in every possible way in showcasing the devastating effects mass media has on the mind of the people.
-It’s sexy in a very technical kind of way and leaves much to the imagination although a few scenes do go overboard with its visuals.
-Ever wondered what will a combination of ‘Poltergeist’ and ‘Sex, Lies and Videotape’ will look like.
+David Croneneberg’s sci-fi horror pushes the envelope in every possible way by showcasing the devastating effects mass media has on people’s minds.
+It’s sexy in a very technical kind of way and leaves much to the imagination, although a few scenes do go overboard with its visuals.
+Ever wondered what a combination of ‘Poltergeist’ and ‘Sex, Lies and Videotape’ would look like?
 ‘Videodrome’ is the closest possible answer you will ever get.
+You can stream it here.

 Read More: Highest Grossing Horror Movies of All Time